69 Dodge Charger Hellcat “Reverence”

 This weeks updates include the rear bumper bar being modified, the cut outs behind the bumper bar, the inner wheel housings and radius arms, and more!

 This weeks update shows the trunk gaps being property set and welded.
-We also started the rock on the rocker extensions as well.
+We also started on the rocker extensions as well.

 The fab work continues with the final touches being put on the inner wheels liners and trunk pan.
 After these pieces were fabbed up they were cut and ground to fit just right.
 They were painted and welded into the vehicle.
 As stated earlier, this area of the vehicle is rather hidden, however on a vehicle build of this caliber there is no room for cutting corners and every detail matters.